Kashina69/InventLabs/Readme.md

-Here’s a detailed, professional README for your project, highlighting features, tech stack, setup, and usage.
-You can copy this into your `Readme.md` file.

----

 # Invent Labs

 **Invent Labs** is a modern, full-stack inventory management dashboard designed for businesses to efficiently track, manage, and analyze their inventory.
 Built with a robust tech stack and a focus on usability, it provides real-time insights, role-based access, and a seamless user experience.